yeagerai/genworlds/docs/docs/get-started/quickstart.md

 docker run -p 80:80 -p 9000:9000 -d genworlds-world-app
 ```

-Finally, you can open your browser and go to `http://localhost/`
+Finally, you can open your browser and go to `http://localhost/home`.
+If you want to go directly to a use-case, you can go to `http://localhost/use-case/roundtable/agents_of_change.yaml`.

 If you want the app to directly launch a specific use-case, you can add the following variable to the `.env` file: